-The Australian education system is a federated model that includes government and non-government schools and agencies that oversee school education.
-In addition, teacher registration is an essential part of a teacher's induction, and each state and territory has a teacher regulatory authority.
+The Australian education system is a federated model that includes government and non-government schools and agencies that oversee school education and the induction of early career teachers.
+In addition, teacher registration is an essential part of a teacher's induction.
+Teacher registration is managed by teacher regulatory authorities in each state and territory.

-Induction is a responsibility shared across the profession and includes mentors, leaders and students.
-Each organisation plays a role in supporting and coordinating induction for new members of the teaching profession.
+Induction is a responsibility shared across the profession and includes mentors, leaders and preservice teachers.
+Each individual and organisation plays a role in supporting and coordinating induction for new members of the teaching profession.